-Reducing accidents, complying with regulatory bodies and ensuring the utmost level of safety for workers helps to create better working environments.
+Reducing accidents, risk management, complying with regulatory bodies and ensuring the utmost level of safety for workers helps to create better working environments.

 Environmental, Health and Safety (EHS) systems help to achieve this by leveraging a wealth of data to create transparency within organisations.
 This helps to combat risks and threats to people and planet by systemising internal processes to comply with regulations and safety standards.
 They also help to improve efficiency and mitigate waste in business.